-With an area covering 100,000 square kilometres and with over 70,000 freshwater lakes, rivers and streams, Ontario's Sunset Country is any flatwater paddler's dream destination.
+With an area covering 100,000 square kilometres and over 70,000 freshwater lakes, rivers and streams, Ontario's Sunset Country is any flatwater paddler's dream destination.
 If a trip into our Boreal forest landscapes isn't on your bucket list, well it should be.
 This article provides a brief overview of some of the canoe routes you can traverse in Sunset Country.
 While you can do these routes self-guided, we strongly recommend you consider the services of an experienced canoe outfitter.
 They're someone who knows the area, knows the route you want to take or who can suggest routes.
 They are also a fantastic insurance policy against getting lost as they will come out looking for you if that occurs.
 They can also rent you equipment and supplies for your trip, provide you with maps, and even identify the best campsite locations.

 PaddleON in Sunset Country

 This article is intended more like an info piece than as a guide on how to undertake your trip.
 Consult our canoe outfitters who are experts at that aspect.
 What we want to do here is give you a sampling of some of the canoe routes in this region - and there are many - so you can make the best choice for yourself on where to go.
 There is no better source of route information than what's available from My Canadian Canoe Routes - Northwestern Ontario page.
 There are in many cases detailed route descriptions so you know what to expect.
 But from a general perspective, here's what we have to offer: